zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 There are two different models:

 - **Linear regression** - Fits a linear function to the data.
-  {{< figure src="/static/img/docs/transformations/linear-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series visualization with a straight line representing the linear function" >}}
+  {{< figure src="/static/img/docs/transformations/linear-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="Linear regression" >}}
 - **Polynomial regression** - Fits a polynomial function to the data.
-  {{< figure src="/static/img/docs/transformations/polynomial-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="A time series visualization with a curved line representing the polynomial function" >}}
+  {{< figure src="/static/img/docs/transformations/polynomial-regression.png" class="docs-image--no-shadow" max-width= "1100px" alt="Polynomial regression" >}}

-> **Note:** This transformation is currently in public preview.
-Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
+> **Note:** This transformation is an experimental feature.
+Engineering and on-call support is not available.
+Documentation is either limited or not provided outside of code comments.
+No SLA is provided.
 Enable the `regressionTransformation` feature toggle in Grafana to use this feature.
 Contact Grafana Support to enable this feature in Grafana Cloud.

-{{% docs/reference %}}
-[Table panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table"
-[Table panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table"

-[Calculation types]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data/calculation-types"
-[Calculation types]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data/calculation-types"

-[sparkline cell type]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table#sparkline"
-[sparkline cell type]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/table#sparkline"

-[Heatmap panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/heatmap"
-[Heatmap panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/heatmap"

-[configuration file]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#configuration-file-location"
-[configuration file]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#configuration-file-location"

-[Time series panel]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/time-series"
-[Time series panel]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/visualizations/time-series"

-[feature toggle]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#feature_toggles"
-[feature toggle]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/setup-grafana/configure-grafana#feature_toggles"

-[dashboard variable]: "/docs/grafana/ -> docs/grafana/<GRAFANA VERSION>/dashboards/variables"
-[dashboard variable]: "/docs/grafana-cloud/ -> docs/grafana/<GRAFANA VERSION>/dashboards/variables"

-{{% /docs/reference %}}

 [Data frames]: https://grafana.com/developers/plugin-tools/introduction/data-frames/